opensearch-project/documentation-website/_search-plugins/caching/request-cache.md

 # Index request cache

-The index request cache in OpenSearch is a specialized caching mechanism designed to enhance search performance by storing the results of frequently executed search queries at the shard level.
-This reduces the load on the cluster and improves response times for repeated searches.
+The OpenSearch index request cache is a specialized caching mechanism designed to enhance search performance by storing the results of frequently executed search queries at the shard level.
+This reduces cluster load and improves response times for repeated searches.
 This cache is enabled by default and is particularly useful for read-heavy workloads where certain queries are executed frequently.

 The cache is automatically invalidated at the configured refresh interval.
 The invalidation includes document updates (including document deletions) and changes to index settings.
 This ensures that stale results are never returned from the cache.
 When the cache size exceeds its configured limit, the least recently used entries are evicted to make room for new entries.